Texas cooling and utility bill assistance programs.

 Reliant Energy – The CARE program is a community-based program that was initially designed to support Reliant Energy customers who are having difficulty making ends meet because of a crisis or extreme hardship, such as loss of income, illness or death in the family.
 Call Reliant to apply or learn more.

 Those are just some of the options available.
-Find more Reliant assistance programs.
+Find more information on Reliant assistance programs.

 Sam Houston Electric Cooperative – This power company offers its Texas customers the Helping Hands Program.
 This assistance program provides funding and emergency cash grants to help members in financial and/or physical distress pay their energy related bills.
 Call the following phone numbers, based upon where you live.
 Livingston 936-327-5711; Woodville 409-283-8251; Coldspring 936-653-5400.